-Day 16: Beijing
+Day 11: Beijing

-Rise early this morning and drive around 2 hours northwest of the city to the Juyongguan Pass.
+You will rise early this morning and drive approximately 2 hours northwest of the city to the Juyongguan Pass.
 Here you can take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
-Your visit involves walking from the bus to the first section.
+Your visit here involves walking from the bus to the first section.
 After your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
-Later, visit the Jade Factory, and in the afternoon, wander around the beautiful grounds of the Summer Palace.
+Later, visit the Jade Factory.
+This afternoon, drive approximately 1 1⁄2 hours to wander around the Summer Palace.
+This evening, enjoy a Chinese acrobatic show.